Sewage is backing up into my basement, who should I call or what should I do?

 It smells like “sewer gas” in my basement -- what should I do?

 The most common cause of “sewer gas” (hydrogen sulfide) odor in basements is due to improperly maintained floor drains or dry traps on sinks.
 Floor drains are designed to “trap” the hydrogen sulfide gases in the sewer and keep them from your home.
+Fortunately, the issue is easily remedied:

 What causes a sanitary sewer to backup?